trvrb/dynamics-practical/README.md

 ![beauti_priors_logistic](images/beauti_priors_logistic.png)

-The use of a Gamma prior for 'logistic.t50' is rather strange and exists as a holdover from a previous parameterization using a shape parameter to define timescale rather than 'logistic.t50'.
+The use of a Gamma prior for 'logistic.t50' is rather strange and I believe exists as a holdover from a previous parameterization using a shape parameter to define timescale rather than 'logistic.t50'.
 We'll fix this by editing the raw XML later.

-**Select the 'MCMC' panel, set the length of the chain to 50000000, set logging of parameters every 25000 steps and set the file name stem to pandemic_logistic.**
+**Select the 'MCMC' panel, set the length of the chain to `50000000`, set logging of parameters every `25000` steps and set the file name stem to `pandemic_logistic`.**

 This will log parameters and trees to `pandemic_logistic.log` and `pandemic_logistic.trees`.

 ![beauti_mcmc_logistic](images/beauti_mcmc_logistic.png)

-**Save the XML file as pandemic_logistic.xml.**
+**Save the XML file as `pandemic_logistic.xml`.**

 **Open the resulting file in a text editor and delete the 'trait' block from the the 'logTree' block as before.**